 Safety Features

-Anti-kickback pawls, push stick, riving knife, and a blade guard come as standard with this DeWALT table saw.
+This DeWALT table saw includes anti-kickback pawls, a push stick, a riving knife, and a blade guard as standard.

-While we sing its praises for being portable, that means it is limited in what it can cut.
-The adjustable table allows for some increased capacity, but not a lot.
+While it is positive that this saw is portable, this inevitably means it is limited in terms of what it can cut.
+The adjustable table allows you to increase the capacity slightly, but not enough for big jobs.

 Product Specs